Latest News

 EXPENSIVE PLANS

 UK power prices are the highest in any developed country.
 Wholesale electricity prices increased by 40% from a year ago to $115 per megawatt-hour on average, according to International Energy Agency.
-This was mainly due to an increase in gas-fired generation during cold weather conditions and a reduction of wind output.
+This was mainly due to increased gas-fired generation during cold weather conditions and reduced wind production.

 This compares to average prices of $100/MWh in Germany and France, as well as $48/MWh in the United States.